pseudoPixels/DeepMachineTranslation/README.md

 ## Used Algorithm Explanation
 This project on Deep Learning based automatic machine translation was started for experimentations and learning Deep Neural Nets inspired from [Jason Brownlee's tutorial](https://machinelearningmastery.com/develop-neural-machine-translation-system-keras/).
 Refer to this great tutorial for details of the deep learning algorithms.

+## Contributing
+:+1::tada: You are most welcome to contribute to this repo.  :tada::+1: